-- c.
-Completed practices will be certified by the SCS as meeting specifications - d.
-Approved practices must be completed by June 1, 1991 a.
-The non-EQIP portions of the cost, not to exceed 80% of the total cost.
+- a.
+Must be in area designated by FSA as eligible for Emergency Conservation Program (ECP) funds - b.
+Terraces damaged due to contractor error, owner or operator neglect will not be eligible - (1) NRCS will certify to this effect in Statement of Need - c.
+Completed practices will be certified by the SCS as meeting specifications d.
+Approved practices must be completed by June 1, 1991 - 2.
+Cost Share Rate a.
+The non-EQIP portions of the cost, not to exceed 9080% of the total cost.